soulcutter/blog.soulcutter.com/_posts/2017-11-16-instrumenting-methods.markdown

 a class's `ancestors`.
 You may not do that explicitly a lot, but it does come up - for example you might see this in a `pry` console when you do `ls Sleeper`.

-There's also an arbitrary label that can be used for the instrumentation, with some useful defaults.
-Not sure I need to justify that technically-speaking, it's just nice to have!
+There's also now an arbitrary label that can be used for the instrumentation, with some useful defaults.
+No need to justify that technically-speaking, it's just nice to have!

 ### There you have it